Department of Career Technical Education & Professional Studies

 FCS 452 Overview of Advanced Child Development (Infant through 5) (3)

 Study of the biological and environmental influences on development from infancy through age 5.
 Examine theories, research, the family context, school context, and the impact of diverse family experiences.
-Not available to students in the traditional or on-line Child Development concentrations.
+Requires 15 hours in an approved childcare facility (working with children).
+This course is ONLY available to minors in Child Development and is not available to students in the traditional or online Child Development concentrations.

 FCS 453 Parent-Child Relations (3)